susmonteiro/trip-organizor/Project_proposal.md

 ### Short description

 We want to make an app that helps you visualize all the places you want to visit when doing a travel so you can organize them easily.
 The user will be able to create different travels and inside each travel she/he can add places to visit.
 This places can be categorized with diferent topics like **Restaurants, Museums, Sight Seen, etc.** and they will have different colours.
 The user will be able to see marks representing each one of the elements she/he added, with its associated colour.
-The user will be able to aply filters, so only the wanted elements are shown in the map.
+The user will be able to aply filters, so only the desired elements are shown in the map.

 ### Frameworks that will be used